 Petrographic and analytical methods

-Polished thin sections of 250 µm thickness were prepared for six peridotite xenolith samples (CK-2 through CK-7) and the basalt host (CK-1).
+Polished thin sections of 250 µm thickness were prepared for six peridotite xenolith samples (CK-2 through CK-7) and the basalt host lava (CK-1).
 The xenolith samples were bound with epoxy prior to sectioning.
 Large-format rectangular thin sections were prepared for two host basalt samples dominated by dunite cumulate fragments (CK-D1 and CK-D2).
 The samples were evaluated under a petrographic microscope to determine their textural and mineralogic features.
 Characteristic textures of the xenolith samples and basaltic host are shown in Figure ¿fig:microscope-images?.

 Major-element compositions were analyzed for each polished thin section on a five-spectrometer JEOL JXA-8200 electron-probe microanalyzer at the California Institute of Technology.
 Abundances were counted in wavelength-dispersive mode using a probe current of 15 kV.
 The instrument was calibrated using natural and synthetic standards; matrix corrections were made using the CITZAF [Armstrong, 1988] algorithm.
 1714 measurements were performed across the six peridotite samples, concentrated in 3-4 locations of interest per sample.
 Areas with orthopyroxene and clinopyroxene in contact were emphasized to aid in thermometry.
 403 measurements of basaltic host and entrained dunites were also taken.